kgarayev/iwoca_task/COMMENTS.md

 <!-- Project Comments Go Here -->

-### Setup
+## Setup

 - Installed axios as an additional dependancy to send http requests to the backend (API) (fetch data).
+- The API endpoint has been rigorously tested using Postman (integration testing) prior to consuming it in the frontend.

-### Unit Testing Using Vitest
+## Unit Testing Using Vitest

 - Implemented a very simple and basic unit testing due to time constraints of the task.
 This could be extended to include a more comprehensive testing (mocking the data etc.).
-- The API endpoint has been rigorously tested using Postman (integration testing) prior to consuming it in the frontend.

-### Main Logic
+## Main Logic

 - Most of the new code and new logic is concentrated in the two components: `Applications.tsx` and `SingleApplication.tsx`
+- `Applications.tsx` component includes all the data fetching and rendering
+- `SingleApplication.tsx` is complemented with some functions to format the raw data strings and present in the required format

+## Responsive Design

+- Basic responsive design was implemented using media queries for different screen sizes.

-### Other Notes & Comments
+## Other Notes & Comments

-- It would be a good practice to store the API URL as an environmental variable in the .env file instead of directly consuming it in the code.
-But for the purposes of the task and to keep things simple, I have not done that.
+- The API URL is directly included in the component for simplicity.
+However, it's best practice is to store such URLs in environment variables (.env file for instance), and this would be done in a production environment.

+## Opportunities for Improvement

+- If this project grows, state management tool such as Redux / Redux-Toolkit could be beneficial.